Australia’s Hazard(ous) Frigate Upgrades

 “Greg invested a lot of time and effort in getting the parties to the contract – Defence, Thales Australia and Raphael – to sit down and talk about the issues impeding the project.
 This has resulted in much greater collaboration between the parties than has previously been experienced during the project’s history [as well as improved progress].”

 SEA 1442 involves the introduction of an Internet Protocol (IP) based Maritime Tactical Wide Area Network (MTWAN) into the Royal Australian Navy, interfacing with the RAN’s existing analogue system.
-The MTWAN is scheduled to be installed on all 8 ANZAC frigates, its 4 upgraded Adelaide Class guided missile frigates, as well as the amphibious ships HMAS Manoora, HMAS Kanimbla, and HMAS Success.
+The MTWAN is scheduled to be installed on all 8 ANZAC frigates, its 4 upgraded Adelaide Class guided missile frigates, and the amphibious ships HMAS Manoora, HMAS Kanimbla, and HMAS Success.
 The first installation at the Fleet Network Centre is scheduled for December 2008.

 Additional Readings & Sources